 Feedback on this policy

-As well as providing feedback about this Policy to the Executive Director, you can also give your feedback or express a privacy concern by contacting the Department of Health.
+As well as providing feedback about this Policy to us, you can also give your feedback or express a privacy concern by contacting the Department of Health.